The Flagship Saga · Complete

 Then a freak accident fuses his low-level character with a power the game’s gods themselves fear — and the system brands him a Class-A Threat.
 Top clans put a price on his head.
 Mega-corporations send hunters.
 The developers want him wiped from the servers.

 And in Disgardium, dying can cost you everything — in the game, and in the real world.
-Fifteen books.
+Fourteen books in fifteen volumes.
 One complete story.
 No cliffhangers left behind.

 Read the first pages · Chapter 1: Sandbox